We are a creative agency inspiring social change.

 Eddy draws on her years of commercial experience in PR and Advertising to use her practiced strategic thinking and ideation to help respond to complex social issues.

-When she isn’t at Curative, she’s planning her next beach adventure with her husband Gareth, or cooking food with the two teenagers they care for together.
+When she isn't at Curative, she's planning her next beach adventure with her husband Gareth and little girl Luka.

 Jo is curious.

 She wants to know what makes everyone tick and the paths we took to get to where we are today.
 By constantly asking why, she believes we can better understand how to change attitudes and behaviours to tackle the social challenges we face now and in the future.

 She loves to connect and immerse herself in the world of others and use the power of collaborative creativity to come up with new and exciting ideas.
 She feels most at home facilitating workshops, brainstorming and strategizing with insights.

 Jo brings with her years of experience as a marketing strategist and qualitative researcher and has worked with clients from across commercial and NFP sectors.

 When she’s not asking you questions, you’ll either find Jo on the beach, at gigs with her partner Tim or following dogs on instagram.

 He loves to experiment, always searching for an unexpected angle, a new way to create meaningful impact.